Workforce Management | 5 MIN READ

 Practices such as requiring up-to-date qualification documentation and offering flexible engagement options minimize compliance risk.
 Many companies choose to partner with an organization like MBO Partners, which specializes in independent workforce engagement and compliance to further ensure compliance measures are met.
 Part of MBO’s compliance process, for example, involves collecting and storing qualification documents for each independent professional an organization engages to minimize risk and build a defense file to bolster compliance.

-4. Increased Talent Satisfaction
+4. Increase Talent Satisfaction

 The ability to engage independent talent is increasingly desirable, and, as such, the competition to attract, engage, and retain this talent is becoming more of a challenge.
-Independent professionals have skills that are in-demand and they have a big say in the clients they decide to work with.
-Organizations must balance meeting the needs of this pool of talent in order to remain an attractive place to work.
+Independent professionals have skills that are in-demand, and they have a big say in the clients they decide to work with.
+Organizations must balance meeting the needs of this pool of talent to remain an attractive place to work.

 Top satisfaction factors include a clear onboarding process and project scope, quick and fair compensation, and reasonable processes and procedures.
 Prioritizing these needs helps companies stand out from their competition and make them a more desirable choice for top independent talent.
 Again, technology plays a big role here creating a simple, clear, and streamlined work experience for independent contractors you engage.